-Note that due to a design limitation in LedgerSMB 1.3 - to be lifted with the general AR/AP redesign - invoices in foreign currencies can't be reversed on other dates than their original posting date.
-That is: they can, but their reversal will result in P&L and balance sheet effects which presumably isn't desirable.
-Since period closing disables posting before a certain date this functionality may have negative side effects in some set ups.
+Note that due to a design limitation prior to the release of LedgerSMB 1.7, invoices in foreign currencies can't be reversed on dates other than their original posting date.
+That is: they can, but their reversal will result in P&L and balance sheet effects which are not desirable.
+Since period closing disables posting before a certain date this functionality may have negative side effects in versions prior to 1.7.